 ‘Less but better quality’ also provides a greater focus and importance on sustainability and a more conscious approach to consumption.
 That’s why this trend is also reflected in various initiatives such as certifications and eco-friendly products: more respect for the environment with recyclable packaging and more respect for animals with, for example, reef-friendly ingredients.

-For more information on our certifications such as, Vegan, Natural, Organic, Reef-friendly, and Clean, please visit our page at the following link.
+For more information on our certifications such as, Vegan, Natural, Organic, Reef-friendly, and Clean, please visit our page.

 The last key trend I would like to highlight is the increased awareness and inclusiveness to the diversity of cosmetic brands.
 Australia is one of the most multicultural nations in the world, with almost a third of its residents being foreign.
 Therefore, the demand for products that consider different cultures and ethnicities is very high.